Velocidex/velociraptor-docs/content/knowledge_base/tips/proxy.md

 Many enterprise environments require a proxy to be set before outbound web communications is allowed.
-The Velociraptor client uses HTTP to communicate witht the server, and therefore must use a proxy to connect in such environments.
+The Velociraptor client uses HTTP to communicate with the server, and therefore must use a proxy to connect in such environments.

 It is possible to specify the HTTP proxy using the configuration file